-US stock indexes slip in early trading; oil heads lower
+US stock indexes slide in afternoon trading; oil rebounds

-U.S. stocks slid broadly lower in early trading Tuesday, led by declines technology companies and banks.
-Energy stocks also fell as the price of crude oil headed lower.
-Bond yields fell and the price of gold rose as investors monitored heightened tensions between the U.S. and North Korea.
+U.S. stocks edged lower in late-afternoon trading Tuesday, led by declines in banks and technology companies.
+Real estate stocks notched the biggest gains.
+Bond yields fell and the price of gold rose as investors monitored heightened geopolitical tensions.
+Oil prices recovered after an early slide.

-BUMPED: United Continental slid 4.2 percent amid growing public outrage over a video that showed police in Chicago dragging a passenger off an overbooked flight.
-The stock fell $3.02 to $68.54.
+THE QUOTE: “One of our predictions this year is we’re going to have higher volatility,” said Bob Doll, chief equity strategist at Nuveen Asset Management.
+“It’s to be expected with all the economic uncertainties, all the geopolitical uncertainties.”

 RED FLAGS: North Korea said there could be “catastrophic consequences” after the U.S. ordered the USS Carl Vinson aircraft carrier and its battle group to waters off the Korean Peninsula.
 Nerves were already on edge with U.S.-South Korea war games underway, following recent ballistic missile launches by the North that have rattled neighboring countries.
-Wall Street’s so-called “fear index,” known as the VIX, surged 7.5 percent.
+Meanwhile, U.S. Secretary of State Rex Tillerson was in Moscow to meet with Russian officials about the Syria civil war.
+Wall Street’s so-called “fear index,” known as the VIX, surged 7.7 percent.

 Most Read Stories